secondl1ght/secondl1ght/README.md

 - 👋 Hi, I’m @secondl1ght
-- 👀 I’m interested in bitcoin, privacy and individual freedom
+- 👀 I’m interested in bitcoin, privacy and individual freedom :)
 - 🌱 I’m currently studying front-end development
-- 💞️ I’m looking to collaborate on building the future - I love open-source
+- 💞️ I’m looking to collaborate on building the future
 - 📫 How to reach me: @secondl1ght#9164 on discord or by e-mail at secondl1ght@protonmail.com

 <!---